emmo-repo/domain-electrochemistry/_sources/electrochemistry.rst.txt

 Domain Electrochemistry Terms
 =============================

-This page lists all terms extracted from the domain electrochemistry ontologies.
+The ontology for electrochemical systems.

-Ontology for describing electrochemical systems.
+This page lists all terms extracted from the domain electrochemistry ontology.
+It is intended to serve as a reference resource.

 Electrochemistry Reference